mprestin77/Deploy-NFS-cache-on-OCI/README.md

 sudo mount <NFS-cache-IP:/nfs-share /nfs-share

 ### Conclusion
-NFS performance can be significantly affected by network latency.
-Even a relatively small network latency can significantly degrade NFS performance for both read and writes.
+NFS performance is very sensitive to network latency.
+Even a relatively small network latency can significantly degrade NFS performance for both reads and writes.
 When using on-prem NFS storage deploying NFS cache on cloud can lead to significant performance benefits, particularly for "read-heavy workloads".